onecommons/unfurl/docs/get-started-step-by-step.rst

 Now you can customize your home project, for example:

-1. Edit the default context and create new contexts in ``unfurl.yaml``
+1. Edit the default environment and create new environments in ``unfurl.yaml``

 2. Add secrets or configure secret manager